AbeleAtresso/Learning-Journal-/Revisions_And_The_Cloud.md

    git commit -m "Short message"
 This command will allow you to add a short message.

-#### Check file Status
+#### Check file status
-   $ git status - use to see what chages are made to your repostory.
+   $ git status - use to see what changes are made to your repository.

-   git add - adds a change in the working sirectory to the satging area.
+   git add - adds a change in the working directory to the staging area.

-   git push - sends changes from local repostory to global repostory or GitHub.
+   git push - sends changes from the local repository to the global repository or GitHub.

-#### Commiutting all changes
+#### Committing all changes
 This command commits a snapshot of all modifications to tracked files in the working directory,

    $ git commit -a